uabrc/Building-Autoencoders-in-Keras/README.md

 ## Starting up the notebook

-You can start up an interactive Jupyter notebook session through rc.uab.edu to check if the environment works.
+You can start up an interactive Jupyter notebook session through https://rc.uab.edu to check if the environment works.

 Under environment setup, specify